Long-distance running: Road running

 Women runners on a closed-off-road at the 2009 Yokohama Marathon.

 Long-distance road running competitions are mainly conducted on courses of paved or tarmac roads.
 However, major events often finish on the track of a main stadium.
 In addition to being a common recreational sport, the elite level of the sport – particularly marathon races – is one of the most popular aspects of athletics.
 Road racing events can be of virtually any distance, but the most common and well-known are the marathon, half marathon, and 10 km run.

 The sport of road running finds its roots in the activities of footmen: male servants who ran alongside the carriages of aristocrats around the 18th century, and who also ran errands over distances for their masters.
 Foot racing competitions evolved from wagers between aristocrats, who pitted their footmen against those of another aristocrat to determine a winner.
 The sport became professionalised as footmen were hired specifically on their athletic ability and began to devote their lives to training for gambling events.
 The amateur sports movement in the late 19th century marginalised competitions based on the professional, gambling model.

 The 1896 Summer Olympics saw the birth of the modern marathon.
 The event led to the growth of road running competitions through annual public events such as the Boston Marathon (first held in 1897) and the Lake Biwa Marathon and Fukuoka Marathons, which were established in the 1940s.
 The marathon is the only road running event featured at the World Athletics Championships and the Summer Olympics.
 However, there is also the World Athletics Half Marathon Championships held every two years.
 The marathon is also the only road running event featured at the World Para Athletics Championships and the Summer Paralympics.
-The World Marathon Majors series includes the six most prestigious marathon competitions at the elite level – the Berlin, Boston, Chicago, London, Tokyo, and New York Citymarathons.
+The World Marathon Majors series includes the six most prestigious marathon competitions at the elite level – the Berlin, Boston, Chicago, London, Tokyo, and New York City marathons.
 The Tokyo Marathon was most recently added to the World Marathon Majors in 2012.
 Ekiden contests – which originated in Japan and remain common there – are a relay race variation on the marathon, in contrast to the typically individual sport of road running.